5 compelling benefits to consider

 Open doors for the future

-Do you want more opportunities for your child as she grows?
+Do you want more opportunities for your child as they grow?
 In many bilingual education programs, children have opportunities to take advanced language courses in middle school and high school.
 They may choose to add on a third language in high school or college – and find it easier to do so!
 And being biliterate and bilingual will open up countless job opportunities down the road.

 In our increasingly interdependent world, a person who is bilingual simply has greater opportunities – for traveling or studying abroad, working, or connecting with more people.
 Bilingual kids have an edge in our global society.
 There are so many benefits to being bilingual!